 Another dark cymbal option from Zildjian that’s great for jazz—and comes in at a slightly lower price point—is the K Custom model.
 The sound of this one is fuller than the Constantinople above, with a slightly drier tone and dark, warm sustain.
 At the same time, both the attack and the decay are quicker than a traditional Zildjian K model.

 The articulations of this cymbal (see full specs) are perfect for the jazz drummer.
 It gives your stick attacks a clearer definition than most cymbals, giving you a ride that can both do powerful accents and give your sound more range.
-Hands down, this is one of the best jazz cymbals you can purchase.
+Hands down, this is one of the best jazz cymbals for the money.

-Meinl Cymbals B20JCR Jazz Club Flat Ride Cymbal
+Jazz Cymbal 3: Meinl Cymbals B20JCR Jazz Club Flat Ride

 The “flat ride” or “club ride” designed by Wolfgang Haffner was designed specifically for the jazz drummer.
 Don’t take this to mean it can’t do anything else; club rides can work wonderfully in pop, rock, and funk styles, but their presence and smooth warm tone still make them a favorite for jazz in both the club and the studio.